How to avoid public Wi-Fi woes on a business trip

 Your device may not be secure.

 Public Wi-Fi isn’t always safe.
 Without the right protection, your personal information could become public.
-Protect yourself with Norton Secure VPN.
+Protect yourself with Norton VPN.
 It encrypts the personal information you send and receive on public Wi-Fi to help keep it private wherever you want to log on.

-Help protect your information with Norton Secure VPN.
+Help protect your information with Norton VPN.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.